 When I think of summer in Spain, my mind immediately thinks of the Costa Brava.
 When we were living in Barcelona, we often took day trips to visit Costa Brava.
 Only a few short hours away from Barcelona, it’s the perfect destination for a week of relaxing.

 At night, we would retreat back to Begur for dinner, enjoy a glass of local wine, and call it a night.
 It was this easy-going, exploring that made for one of the best places to visit out of Barcelona.
-If you’re Spain-bound and looking to get out of the city, then here are my tips for a trip to this stunning region.
+If you’re Spain-bound and looking to get out of the city, these are my tips for the best things to do in Costa Brava, Spain.

 Where to Visit in Costa Brava, Spain

 One of the more central towns in Costa Brava, I loved this hilltop town that overlooks the area.
 The old town is wonderful to explore, with small boutiques and restaurants.
-Since it is so central, it’s my first choice for staying in Costa Brava.
-Here’s a recap a recap post from my time there.
+Since it is so central, it’s my first choice to stay in Costa Brava to explore the wild coast.
+I have this recap post from my time there.
 Atop a hill in Begur stands the imposing Begur Castle (Castell de Begur), which dates back to the 11th century.
 Although mostly in ruins today, it offers a glimpse into the town’s medieval past and offers panoramic views of the surrounding countryside and coastline.

 After descending onto the coast from Begur, there are many small fishing villages and one of the best sits right on the water’s edge.
-On a cala or cove, it has a small beach area with a rocky coastline.
+Sa Tuna has a small beach area with a rocky coastline on a cove.
 We spent a few hours here and enjoyed one of the best lunches at Sa Tuna Restaurant at Hotel Sa Tuna in the small town.

 The stairs may be steep but it’s worth it for the crystal waters.
 It’s a good beach to visit in Costa Brava if you want to camp out for the day and relax.
 Be sure to bring your own shade and food as there are no facilities here.

-One of the gems of Costa Brava is the famous town of Girona.
+One of the gems of Costa Brava is the famous city of Girona.
 I spent a week or so here a few years back and fell in love with history and architecture here.
 It’s also a food capital of the region so you have plenty of restaurant options.
 I would even consider coming here for a night or two while in Costa Brava.
 The city is famous for its impressive Girona Cathedral, a masterpiece of Catalan Gothic architecture, and the colorful houses along the Onyar River.

 Playa Cala Aiguablava

-Other hotels in the Costa Brava area that look amazing are Hotel Lavida that has a stunning swimming pool and is one of the best luxury hotels in Costa Brava.
+Hotel Lavida has a stunning swimming pool and is considered one of the best luxury hotels in Costa Brava.
 The Hotel Sant Roc is an excellent choice for a beach holiday as it’s near the ocean and has access to the coast.
 Their hotel restaurant comes highly recommended for views as well.
 Other hotels to consider include Hotel la Plaça de Madremanya, and Hotel Mas de Torrent.